UPDATED: Jul 23, 2020

 It’s all about you.
 We want to help you make the right coverage choices.

 Advertiser Disclosure: We strive to help you make confident insurance decisions.
 Comparison shopping should be easy.
 We partner with top insurance providers.
 This doesn’t influence our content.
 Our opinions are our own.

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Odds are that if you’re driving in the United States today, you probably own a GM vehicle.
+Odds are that if you’re driving in the United States today, you may own a GM vehicle.
 General Motors produces hundreds of different models across at least four different makes that it sells in the US.

 Back in 2009, the financial crisis of the previous year led to the company’s chapter 11 bankruptcy.
 After some restructuring, with the help of the US government, the company eventually recovered tens of billions of dollars of losses – but still took some heavy hits, nonetheless.

-Currently, GM is responsible for two of the most popular luxury makes in the states today: Cadillac, and Buick.
-These vehicles are relatively affordable for those making an upper middle-class income and above, Starting at around $50,000 and topping off in the low six figure price range.
+Currently, GM is responsible for two of the most popular luxury makes in the states today: Cadillac and Buick.
+These vehicles are relatively affordable for those making an upper middle-class income and above, starting at around $50,000 and topping off in the low six figure price range.

 Chevrolet and GMC vehicles, on the other hand, tend to appeal more to those who are on a working-class income but still want a reliable vehicle with decent safety features at a comfortable price.